John Fullbright: Career: 2013–2015

-Career: 2016–present
+Career: Since 2016

 At the 19th annual Woody Guthrie Folk Festival in July 2016, Fullbright was not only the Saturday night headliner at the Pastures of Plenty, but also joined several other artists on stage during the festival, accompanying David Amram, as well as performing during tribute sets to Bob Childers and Tom Skinner.

 During the 2017 Woody Guthrie Folk Festival, Fullbright was one of many performers along with Andy Adams, the Burns Sisters, Michael Fracasso, Jaimee Harris, Greg Jacobs, Levi Parham, Joel Rafael and the Red Dirt Rangers who performed at a tribute for Jimmy LaFave, festival-regular and board member, who had died two months earlier.

 In 2018 Fullbright shifted his focus to the production and recording spectrum while also intermittently touring.
-In particular, he produced the album Things Change for the Raleigh, North Carolina-based Americana group American Aquarium.
+In particular, he produced the album Things Change for the Raleigh, North Carolina–based Americana group American Aquarium.

 Earlier in his career he commented on the pressure of recording new material while meeting the standard set by previous pieces of work.
 "I'd be lying if I said I didn't," Fullbright told the Tulsa World.
 "It's a little bit manic in the sense that when I'm under pressure, I'm under pressure.
 But if I sit and think about it long enough, I realize that the pressure doesn't really exist and then I'm not under pressure.
 It wanes and waxes back and forth between being terrified and being overconfident."